Heymow/suno-proxy/README.md

     - useVisibleData.ts to optimize the display of data points
 * Displays charts and statistics on API calls
 * Shows recent errors and their distribution
+---
+# Features
 * The project emphasizes reliability and performance, with mechanisms such as:
-    - Validation of identifiers (UUID for songs)
+    - Validation of identifiers (UUID for songs, integers for pages, strings for lists, etc.)
-    - Retry logic for requests with fetchWithRetry
+    - Retry logic for requests with fetchWithRetry, automatic retry timer adaptation to avoid rate limit
-    - Caching of frequently requested results
+    - Caching of recentlyently requested results
     - Detailed monitoring of API performance
     - Error and exception handling